thchr/Crystalline.jl/README.md

 #### Limitations
 At present, the package's emphasis is on spinless systems (i.e., double groups and spinful irreps are not implemented).

+#### Note
+Crystalline.jl is a research package in active development: breaking changes are likely (but we will strive to follow semantic versioning).